Web Accessibility Cheat Sheet

 - Headings are properly nested and in order.

-- Conversely, do not use heading tags (<H1>-<H6>) to achieve visual results only as they convey a hierarchy
+- Conversely, do not use heading tags (<H1>-<H6>) to achieve visual results.
+They are used for conveying the hierarchy and structure of a page.

 - All images must have ALT text (i.e. the alt attribute of the <img> tag)